claranet/terraform-azurerm-bastion-vm/README.md

-# Azure Support Bastion module #
+# Azure Support Bastion module

-Requirements:
+This module creates a virtual machine to be used as a bastion instance for Claranet.

+## Requirements

 - SSH Key file should be generated: `~/.ssh/keys/${var.client_name}_${var.environment}.pem`
 - Ansible version >= 2.5

+## Usage

 Terraform module declaration example for your bastion support stack with all required modules: